folio-org/okapi/doc/guide.md

 forwards information to the consecutive modules according to the rules described above.

  * 3xx range: Redirect codes.
-The pipeline is terminated.
+The pipeline is terminated, and the response (including any `Location` header) is immediately returned to the caller.

  * 4xx-5xx range: user request errors or internal system errors; if a code in this range is returned by a module, Okapi immediately